 There are hundreds of water filters and no best option for all backpacking or hiking uses.
 We researched over 50 different models before purchasing the top 17 to help you find the best choice for specific applications.
 We put each model through our exhaustive testing in both the front and backcountry, filtering and drinking hundreds of gallons of water from the murkiest of puddles in Death Valley to the most pristine of mountain streams in the High Sierra.
 We tested the products for their reliability and treatment capacity, as well as their speed and ease of use.
 We evaluated each contender's weight and bulk to help you decide the best option for your activity.
 From trail running to long expeditions, we'll lay out the best options for every circumstance, as well as the best product of the bunch.

-The Best Backpacking Water Filters and Treatment Systems of 2017
+Best Backpacking Water Filters and Treatment of 2018

 Analysis and Award Winners